kookman/nats/README.md

 For this reason, the `NatsHandlers` receive the `Msg` struct as a `scope` parameter, and currently all message processing is handled synchronously, to avoid unnecessary copying of `Msg` structs on the GC heap.
+This also matches with (my) typical deployment profile of small, single purpose processes with a single message processing thread.

 Current features supported:
 - [x] Implement SUB api